ryanflorence/react-training/lessons/03-simple-component-communication.md

 [Demo](http://rpflorence.github.io/react-training/code/AssignmentForm/)
 [Code](../code/AssignmentForm/)

-In react you can communicate between components with functions passed from parents to children, and then children call those functions.
+In React you can communicate between components with functions passed from parents to children, and then children call those functions.

 First, the DOM